virtualabs/piotr/docs/source/manual.rst

     # Add devpts support (mandatory)
     mount devpts /dev/pts -t devpts

-    # Config eth0 (if at least one network card has been declared)
-    ifconfig eth0 192.168.100.2

     # Start prerun program
     # (required to avoid errors due to emulation)